How expensive is your overdraft?

 Sir Mervyn King, the governor of the Bank of England, conceded earlier this month that consumers are facing a 'ferocious squeeze' on their take-home pay and it seems that the tide is turning on debt.
 The latest consumer lending figures from the Bank of England indicate £377 million less was lent out last month on credit cards, overdrafts and personal loans - which is the biggest ever drop in consumer lending.
 It could be that people are unhappy paying interest, when that money could be better spent elsewhere.

 If you choose a bank account without an overdraft, you won't have to put up with interest draining your finances.
-The thinkmoney Personal Account, our alternative to a basic bank account doesn't have an overdraft and comes with additional budgeting help from Money Managers.
+The thinkmoney Managed Current Account, our alternative to a basic bank account doesn't have an overdraft and comes with additional budgeting help from Money Managers.

 If you'd like to know more about ways to deal with debt, you might like to read the thinkmoney guide to getting out of debt .